 Lent is the season in the Christian calendar that precedes Easter.
-(Easter also falls on an interesting date this year, April 1. ) Many Christians do something to observe this time as a spiritual refresher, like fasting from a certain food or drink.
+Many Christians do something to observe this time as a spiritual refresher, like fasting , or refraining from, from a certain food or drink.
 I’ve heard of people “giving up” a range of things during Lent, like television, video games, social media, news, sports, or music.
 Some people “take up” a certain practice, like prayer, Bible study, or service projects.

 A “critical” lesson

 One of most interesting examples of fasting I’ve heard of was from the late Catherine Marshall.
 Mrs. Marshall wrote a memoir about her husband, Peter Marshall who served as Chaplain of the United States Senate.
-She also wrote a best selling novel Christy.
+She also wrote a memoir, novels, and devotional books. (see links below)

 In a story reprinted in Spiritual Classics, Catherine realized she was too critical, tending to judge people and situations harshly and negatively.